FINCoVID19/fin-traffic-data-fork/README.rst

 Disclaimer
 ------------
-This repo is forked from the original work by Janne Solanpaa.
+This repo is forked from the original work by Janne Solanpää.
 See the repository `here <https://gitlab.com/solanpaa/fin-traffic-data>`_

 Installation